-Baisakhi festival is celebrated on April 14.
+Baisakhi festival is celebrated in the month of April every year.
 Gurdwaras all across India and also world are decorated with lights on the occassion of Baisakhi.
 Satsangs and kirtans are organised all over and people offer Prayers and Ardas for a happy life.

 Significance of Baisakhi

 Baisakhi festival, also known as Vaisakhi or Vasakhi, is a religious celebration in Sikhism.
 Baisakhi is celebrated on April 14 every year as per Nanakshahi calendar and the Mool Nanakshahi Calendar.
 It comes on the first day of Vaisakh month (April-May) as per Nanakshahi calendar.
 Thus Baisakhi is also popularly known as Vaisakhi.
 Baisakhi marks the beginning of the Sikh New Year and the traditional solar New Year for Hindus.
 The day of Vaisakhi marks the birth of the Khalsa way of living and formation of the Khalsa Panth under Guru Gobind Singh in 1699.
 The festival of Baisakhi is celebrated by both Hindus and Sikhs.

 Baisakhi festival holds a great significance for the Sikh community as the Tenth Guru founded the Khalsa Community on this holy day.
 Nagar Kirtans and processions are organised in which Guru Granth Sahib hymns are being told, where large number of people take part.

 Vaisakhi marks the beginning of the new spring year and the end of the harvest of rabi crop.
 Farmers in Punjab and Haryana thank God for the harvest and pray for prosperity in the coming years.
 People wake up early on this day and take a dip in the holy rivers.